waifuai/llm-text-queue/README.md

 # llm-text-queue

-This project provides a simple and efficient text generation service using the Gemini API and a Redis queue for handling requests.
+This project provides a simple and efficient text generation service using the Google GenAI SDK (Gemini) and a Redis queue for handling requests.
 It consists of a Flask-based API that exposes endpoints for generating text and checking service health.

 ## Table of Contents